rmsk2/mobilenotifier/readme.md

 The script `backup.py` can be used to create a backup of the current state of a mobile notifier instance.
 Additionally it allows to restore this backup into an
 "empty" mobile notifier instance.
 The script uses mobile notifier's REST API to extract and restore the data which makes up the state.
-In order to be allowed to access the API one needs a JWT, which can be obtained via the WebUI of `mobilenotifier` by pressing the corresponding button `Aktuelles Token kopieren` in the `Über diese Anwendung` section.
+In order to be allowed to access the API one needs a JWT, which can be obtained via the WebUI of `mobilenotifier` by pressing the corresponding button `Aktuellen Token kopieren` in the `Über diese Anwendung` section.
 This copies the current token to the clipboard.
 From there it can be piped to stdin of `backup.py` via a suitable tool (for instance `xsel -ob` in Linux) or the token can be stored in a file which then needs to be referenced via the `-t` parameter.